 Addressing many of the environmental and social challenges within an agriculture supply chain requires cooperation among companies at different stages of the supply chain.
-Final product manufacturers should determine the locations of farms that produce their supply and engage in initiatives that improve transparency, communication, and data sharing.
+Final product suppliers should determine the locations of farms or wild harvest locations that produce their supply and engage in initiatives that improve transparency, communication, and data sharing.
 Suppliers can work together to address common issues, such as energy use, water availability and quality, chemical use, worker health and safety, and labor rights.